CLOSED TO THE PUBLIC. Re-opening February 1, 2025.

 Our historic Education Centre is set on 80 acres of breathtaking rural scenery 20 minutes from south Calgary.
 Working with small groups of campers, our skilled and enthusiastic instructors present daily activities that encourage creativity, exploration, learning, and fun.

-• January 12, 2024 @ 10AM: Member Registration Begins (members will receive links & a discount code by email, at 10AM on January 12th)
+• January 6, 2025: Member Registration Begins (members will receive links & a discount code by email on January 6th)

 Summer Camp Info Pack –